FreshOats/Water_Quality/README.md

 # California Water Quality Analytics

 If you're anything like I am, there is only 1 time of the year that is more exciting than any holiday: the release of the water quality reports!
-This project will be looking into the different facets of water quality throughout the state of California to provide insights on how to better utilize our most precious resource.
+This project looks into the past and present chemical contamination in the state of California to provide insights on how to better understand the safety of our most precious resource.